PriyankaPriyadarsini7/user_dashboard/README_user_dashboard.md

 ### 8) Search / Filter

 - SearchBar updates a `searchTerm` in Redux or component state.
-- UsersPage computes a filtered list from the current `list` using case-insensitive matching on name and email.
+- UsersPage filters the current list client-side using case-insensitive matching on name and email.
-- Search is client-side for the data already fetched; if server-side search is needed, the SearchBar should dispatch a thunk that calls the API with the search parameter.
+- Search is performed on already fetched data; for server-side search, the SearchBar could dispatch a thunk with the query.

 ### 9) Viewing User Details